EloyCs1/marvel-app/README.md

 # Marvel App

+The application is deployed on GitHub Pages: [Marvel App](https://eloycs1.github.io/marvel-app/).

 This project is a React SPA using the [Marvel Comics API](https://developer.marvel.com/documentation/getting_started) to get and filter character information.

-The application is deployed on GitHub Pages: [Marvel App](https://eloycs1.github.io/marvel-app/).
+> ⚠️The API has a high response time.
+This can cause long loading times.
+To prevent too many requests, the search input has been disabled while loading.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation and Usage